shea08/shea08.github.io/README.md

 - Not allowing keyboard to popup in Linux apps while in tablet mode
 - Not allowing two finger tap for right clicking within Linux apps

+How to Install Firefox

+sudo apt install firefox-esr

 <b> Education and Learning </b>

 <b> Biology </b>